 28-year-old anime voice actress/singer Hitomi Harada, best known as Mizuki Himeji in Baka and Test and Yaya in Unbreakable Machine-Doll, has confirmed that she will join the upcoming 90th Comic Market on its third day, August 14, to offer her original doujin novel game "Hajimete no Novel Game."
 Check its OP movie and theme song MV after the jump!

 The saga of Comiket, Tokyo Big Sight, and the 2020 Summer Olympics in Tokyo continues with a new wrinkle: it appears Comiket organizers maybe be seeking new venues in Osaka and / or Nagoya.
 Hit the jump to learn more.

-The 88th Comic Market/Comiket was held at Tokyo Big Sight from August 14 to 16, attracting a massive 550,000 visitors in total.
-Many major anime/manga/game companies were setting their booths in its industry section to offer various limited items and to provide latest information about their popular titles.
-Check this summer's photo report after the jump.
+The 89th Comic Market/Comiket is now being held at Tokyo Big Sight for three days, from December 29 to 31.
+While its main attractions are doujinshi books published by amateur creators, many major anime/manga/game companies are also setting their booths in the industry section to promote their latest titles.
+Check this winter's photo report after the jump.

 As the name would suggest, Comic Market, or Comiket, is focused on doujinshi manga.
-There's also plenty of indie doujin games, enough to fill a four-hour preview of original games of Comiket 88, running at Tokyo Big Sight August 14-16,meaning lots inspired by the Touhou Project bullet hell shooter phenomenon, but lots of other originals too, up to and including a truly weird tuna versus battleship combat game.
+There's also plenty of indie doujin games, enough to fill a four-hour preview of original games of Comiket 89, running at Tokyo Big Sight December 29-31.
+As in the past, this means lots inspired by the Touhou Project bullet hell shooter phenomenon, but lots of other originals too.